 We do not profit from affiliate links and our podcast is not monetized.
 We might have done that if we could, but we’re working mums and… we just don’t have time.
 We do accept new-release books from publishers that we want to read and because we want to support local authors but please don’t offer to send us a book unless you are an established Australian publishing house publishing great books for children.

-Pamela grew up as much in Avonlea and Narnia as in England but she eventually moved to Melbourne and the real world, where she became a software developer and dance teacher.
-But that little girl who loved books was still inside and trying to get out.
-She eventually did get out (it was messy) and set about writing poetry and books for children – everything from picture books to middle-grade novels.
-She particularly loves writing humour, fantasy and rhyme.
-In 2018, she published her absolutely-hilarious-not-scary-at-all chapter book for reluctant readers, Zombies Alive! and is published in three short-story anthologies.
+Pamela grew up as much in Avonlea and Narnia as in England but she eventually moved to Melbourne and the real world.
+She worked in software development and taught dance but eventually returned to her childhood fantasy of becoming a writer.
+In 2018, Pamela published her absolutely-hilarious-not-scary-at-all chapter book for reluctant readers, Zombies Alive! and is published in three short-story anthologies.
 Pamela also reviews books for the CBCA publication Reading Time and subedits a quarterly magazine.
-Her greatest loves are her family, her collection of smelly old books and her other collection of even-smellier old ballet shoes.
+Her greatest loves are her family, her garden, her smelly old books and her even-smellier old ballet shoes.